zoomix/ionic_feeder/README.md

 * Did the list become sluggish all of a sudden?
 Scrolling up and down stutters. (bug)
 * Load previous day's data when today is loaded.
 * Make loading of slides dynamic instead of hardcoded (bug in ionic, see weird_auto_slides_bug branch ($ionicSlideDelegate.update() fixed it))
+* Create a demo-mode that temporarily changes user id
+* Rename the database.
+Demo?
+Really?

 ##Used plugins